awslabs/graphstorm/examples/paper_experiments/README.md

 -P raw_data/
 ```

-After you unzip the above two files, we generate the parquet files as input of graph construction step.
+After you unzip the above two files, run the following two scripts to generate the input for the graph construction step.

 ```
 python construct_AR_items.py
 python construct_AR_reviews.py
 ```

 ### Run gconstruct on process_data
-In the first step, the processed data are under processed_data/amazon_review/
+After the first step, the processed data are under processed_data/amazon_review/
 Once the data are processed, run the following command to construct a graph
 for node classification and link prediction tasks.
 Recommended machine: x1e.32xlarge (https://aws.amazon.com/ec2/instance-types/x1e/)